devopseng129/Ansible-complete-course/README.md

 # Ansible-complete-course

-**Day 1: Introduction to Ansible and Getting Started**
-  <br />Overview of Ansible: <br />
+**Day 1: Introduction to Ansible and Getting Started** ensp <br />Overview of Ansible: <br />
-  What is Ansible, its advantages, and why use it?<br />
+  ensp What is Ansible, its advantages, and why use it?<br />
-  Comparison with Shell and Python scripting for automation.<br />
+  ensp Comparison with Shell and Python scripting for automation.<br />
-  Installing Ansible on different platforms.<br />
+  ensp Installing Ansible on different platforms.<br />
-  IDE(VS Code) and Plugin configuration.<br />
+  ensp IDE(VS Code) and Plugin configuration.<br />

 **Day 2: Ansible Adhoc Commands**
 Passwordless Authentication